mitay-walle/com.mitay-walle.ugui/README.md

 # Unity UI Optimized
-The Unity UI package allows you to create in-game user interfaces fast and intuitively.
+Rewritten Unity UI package (also known as uGUI) to make it more performant

 ## Changes
 - RectMask2D Culling & Softness is disabled